EdwinVW/dapr-workshop/Assignment02/step-by-step.md

    dotnet add package Dapr.AspNetCore
    ```

-   > In this case we're using the Dapr ASP.NET Core integration package.
-This contains the Dapr client, but also some classes that make integration with ASP.NET Core very easy.
-And because the services are all ASP.NET Core WebAPIs, we'll use this package throughout the workshop.
+   > The `Dapr.AspNetCore` package contains the `DaprClient` class used to directly invoke the Dapr API as well as additional integrations with ASP.NET Core.
+Because the services are all ASP.NET Core web APIs, we'll use this package throughout the workshop.

-Now change the code so it uses Dapr client to make the call to the VehicleRegistrationService:
+Now you'll change the code to use the Dapr SDK `HttpClient` integration to call the VehicleRegistrationService.
+The `HttpClient` integration allows you to keep using the regular `HttpClient` to make service calls, while the SDK ensures that calls are routed through the Dapr sidecar.

 1. Open the file `src/FineCollectionService/Startup.cs` in VS Code.